zane222/CacellSystem/README.md

 # CacellSystem

+### A website to manage a local computer repair store

 CacellSystem is a website made with Unity to help manage a computer and/or cellphone repair store.
-CacellSystem requires RepairShopr's REST API for use as a database.
-CacellSystem can read, edit, etc. all tickets and customers that were previously made using RepairShopr's website.
-CacellSystem is meant to be used if you already have RepairShopr, and want to use a simplified, more organized, faster version of it, while still being able to use RepairShopr's website for things you may use every once in a while that CacellSystem may not have
+CacellSystem can read, edit, etc. all tickets and customers that were previously made using RepairShopr's website, and it can replace the need to use RepairShopr for 99% of tasks.
+CacellSystem is meant to be used if you already have RepairShopr, and want to use a simplified, more organized, faster interface, while still being able to use RepairShopr's website for features you may use every once in a while that CacellSystem may not have.
 Both website's tickets and customers are synced to the other and are viewable and edit-able by the other.

-I am CacellSystem's soul developer.
-It took me about a year to develop it to this state (basicly no bugs and it's not missing any important features).
-I work at a computer/cellphone repair store and CacellSystem is currently at least somewhat being used at that store.
-I created it becuase I have a lot of issues with RepairShopr, and wanted a better system.

 Cacell stands for C - Computer, A - and, Cell - Cellphone.